What Is Service-Oriented Architecture (SOA) In Automation Testing?

 What is Service-Oriented Architecture (SOA)?

 Service-Oriented Architecture (SOA) is a software design technique that comprises software components providing service to meet the requirements of business processes and the needs of software users.
-Many types of tests, such as unit and integration testing, are already very well known and used in the software industry.
+Many types of tests, such as unit and integration testing, are already very well-known and used in the software industry.
 However, as the architecture changes evolve, testing techniques need to evolve together.
 Before technology developed to the levels we are at today, our problem was simple.
 We had a system that was based on the session.
-We could test our components individually and had a quality team.
+We could test our components individually and have a quality team.

 Nowadays, it is very common to work based on the service architectures that applications consume.
-In this architectural model, we usually have a Back For Front (BFF) layer responsible for orchestrating several other servers which are consumed by applications, whether mobile or web.
+In this architectural model, we usually have a Back For Front (BFF) layer responsible for orchestrating several other servers that are consumed by applications, whether mobile or web.
 Behind it, we have several services that in addition to responding to the BFF layer also communicate with each other.

-Example of Service Oriented Architecture
+Example of Service-Oriented Architecture

 Consider how an organization might use a collection of existing applications to construct a new, composite supply-chain application as an example.
 Although current applications are heterogeneous and spread through different platforms, they are exposed to their functionality and accessed using standard interfaces.